daczarne/udemy_master_bigquery_internals/15_build_end_to_end_data_pipelines/README.md

 - **Ingestion layer:** because we are simulating the situation in which the data is already in cloud storage, we don't need an ingestion layer.
 - **Processing layer:** data is not clean so we need a processing layer for data transformations.
 For this layer we'll use Cloud Dataflow.
 Transformations will be written in Apache Beam (sent via a Python script to the GCP servers).
 - **Storage layer:** because we are using structured data, we'll storage it in BigQuery.
 This will allow data analysts to run SQL queries on it.
-- **Scheduler**: since the pipeline needs to be run daily, we'll use Cloud Composer to schedule the jobs.
+- **Scheduler:** since the pipeline needs to be run daily, we'll use Cloud Composer to schedule the jobs.
 This is a managed workflow orchestration service built on Apache Airflow.

 ## Running the pipeline